 As you walk in the footsteps of knights and kings, savor local cuisine in riverside restaurants, and immerse yourself in the laid-back rhythm of life in Tomar, you’ll discover a side of Portugal that many travelers miss.
 So why not add Tomar to your Portuguese itinerary?
 Come and uncover the secrets of this remarkable city for yourself – you won’t be disappointed.

 Want to hear about more?
-Check out our Podcast where we talk about our adventures all around Portugal.
-You can also see more pictures and videos on our social media pages Facebook, Instagram, TikTok, and YouTube!
+Check out our Podcast!
+We talk about our adventures in Portugal and Europe.
+You can also view more pictures and videos on our social media pages, Facebook, Instagram, TikTok, and YouTube!